-I am currently a post-doctoral researcher with the FLUX Consortium at the University of Helsinki in Finland and a Guest Researcher at the Max Planck Institute for Demographic Research in Rostock, Germany.
+I am currently a Research Scientist with the Fertility and Well-being Lab at the Max Planck Institute for Demographic Research in Rostock, Germany.

 For my doctoral research, I explored stratified reproduction, investigating the relationships between macro-level institutions and micro-level outcomes in inequality.
 My work has been published in the Journal of Marriage and Family, Social Science and Medicine, The Journal of Sex Research, Studies in Family Planning, Contraception, and the African Journal of Reproductive Health.